Last updated: 4 August 2025

-The Home Office is changing to a digital immigration system from 31 December 2024 onwards.
+The Home Office changed to a digital immigration system from 31 December 2024 onwards.
 This means you will have to show your immigration status digitally (this means online) using an eVisa, instead of using a physical document.
-To read more about this system, read our legal update blog here
+To read more about this system, read our legal update blog here.

-This Key Guide, written by Right to Remain, is for people who are helping someone to make a UKVI account.
+This Key Guide, written by Right to Remain, is for people who are helping someone to make a UKVI account to access an eVisa.
 It covers the key points, as well as the importance of not giving legal advice to the person you are helping if you are not qualified to do so.
-We suggest that you read this Key Guide in full, before starting to help someone.
+We suggest that you read this Key Guide in full before starting to help someone.

 At the end of this guide, we have also listed the details of organisations you can contact to help you make an account.